-Second, applies skill and knowledge acquired, and imparts effectively to patients, other carers, staff and general public.
+(b) Applies skill and knowledge acquired, and imparts effectively to patients, other carers, staff, and general public.

-The district nurse of the 1980s will be skilled at, and effective in, teaching in relation to both the prevention and treatment aspects of health and disease.
-I hope that the district nurse with her pricontinued over mary health care team colleagues will develop caring plans for those people having some of the many modern social diseases of our present society.
-These diseases, I suggest, include smoking, excessive consumption of alcohol, overeating, and the anxiety complexes so prevalent in families and individuals today.
-This will be in addition to her traditional role of teaching simple techniques, of caring, feeding, and nursing patients.
+The district nurse of the 1980's will be skilled at and effective in teaching in relation to both the prevention and treatment aspects of health and disease.
+I hope that the district nurse with her primary health care team colleagues will develop caring plans for those people having some of the many modern social diseases of our present society.
+These diseases I suggest include: smoking, excessive consumption of alcohol, over-eating, and the anxiety complexes so prevalent in families and individuals today.
+This will be in addition to her traditional role of teaching simple techniques, of caring, feeding and nursing patients.
 She will teach these techniques to relatives and other carers.
-As doctors and nurses, we may begin to learn that the patient himself is part of the caring team and should have a real, and many times the major, say in his treatment and total caring programme.
+As doctors and nurses, we may begin to learn that the patient himself is part of the caring team and should have a real and many times the major say in his treatment and total caring programme.
 Certainly, if he is able, he should give approval to what we are planning to do.
-The view that "doctor or nurse always knows best" syndrome may have to begin to die in the 1980s.
+The view that doctor or nurse always knows best' syndrome may have to begin to die in the 1980's.